JTharsini/spring-boot-hibernate-rest/ReadMe.txt

     )" via JDBC Statement
--Requirement: Need to save customer and product along with the order : Cascade Need to save customer and product first and order from the already created customer and product : no Cascade
+-Requirement: Need to save customer and product along with the order : Cascade Need to save customer and product first and order from the already created customer and product : no Cascade -Login table points to Customer : no separate table for relationship - one to one -To have separate table for one to one : @JoinTable